Snaehath/Chat-Book/chainlit.md

-# Welcome to Llama2 Education-Bot! 🚀🤖
+# Welcome to Textbook Companion! 🚀🤖

-Hi there, 👋 We're excited to have you on board.
-This is a powerful bot designed to help you ask queries related to your data/knowledge.
+Hi there, 👋 This is a bot designed to help you ask queries related to your data/knowledge.

 Happy chatting! 💻😊